TliYou/finiteR/README.md

 # finiteR

 finiteR is a collection of R functions for the finite element analysis of simple structures for educational purpose.
+The functions themselves are rather basic.

 <h2> Version</h2>